simon-katz/lein-nomis-ns-graph/README.md

     lein nomis-ns-graph :source-paths "a/b c/d e/f"

-The separator for the source paths can be a vertical bar (|).
-I found I needed this when using Git Bash on Windows -- space didn't work.
-(Strange.)
+The separator for the source paths can be either a space or a vertical bar (|).
+(I found spaces didn't work when using Git Bash on Windows.
+Strange.)

 The defaults are the `:source-paths` in the project definition.